SyncProxy/syncproxy-quickstart-ionic/README.md

 The following tutorial applies to Ionic, but it should be relevant to any Cordova-based framework, too

 ## Before starting
-Go to www.syncproxy.com, register and log-in as a proxy administrator (it's free !), then create and configure the proxy to synchronize with your backend database.
+Go to www.syncproxy.com, register and log-in as a proxy administrator (it's free !), then create and configure your proxy to synchronize with your backend database.

 ## How to upgrade an existing Ionic application for reactive sync
 To get your existing Ionic application ready with the **SyncProxy** client: